Counting Lines with Vinberg's algorithm: The taxonomy of hyperbolic graphs

 \subsection{The type of a hyperbolic graph}

 Now, we can discuss the hyperbolic case, which is of our primary interest.
 It is well-known that any hyperbolic graph $\graph$ contains a connected parabolic subgraph, so we can make the following definition.
+(It is difficult to find a reference for this classical assertion but, essentially, it is part of the standard classification of Dynkin diagrams: it is straightforward that simply laced Dynkin diagrams are precisely the connected graphs \emph{not} containing one of the affine Dynkin diagrams.)

 \definition Let $\graph$ be a hyperbolic or parabolic graph.
 A \emph{minimal fiber} $\fiber \subset \graph$ is a connected parabolic subgraph of $\graph$ that is minimal with respect to the order ``$<$'' introduced in \autoref{s.parabolic}.
 All minimal fibers are of the same type, and this common type is called the \emph{type} of~$\graph$.
 Alternatively, $\graph$ is called a \emph{$\fiber$-graph}.